 Chattahoochee River National Recreation - 15 miles

 Martin Luther King Jr National Historic Site - 24 miles

-Ocmulgee National Monument - 70 miles
+Ocmulgee National Historical Park - 70 miles

 Jimmy Carter National Historic Site - 150 miles

 Fort Pulaski National Monument - 270 miles